pure-data/pddp/md-reference/array-define.md

 - scalar
 - list
 arguments:
-- description: array name
+- description: array name (default = internal numbered 'table#').
-  default: internal numbered 'table#'
   type: symbol
-- description: size and xrange
+- description: size and also xrange (default = 100).
-  default: 100
   type: float
+flags:
+- description: saves/keeps the contents of the array with the patch.
+  flag: -k
+- description: set minimum and maximum plot range.
+  flag: -yrange <float, float>
+- description: set x and y graph size.
+  flag: -pix <float, float>
 inlets:
   1st:
   - type: bang
-  description: output a pointer to the scalar containing the array
+    description: output a pointer to the scalar containing the array.
+  - type: send <symbol>
+    description: send pointer to a named receive object.
   - type: other messages
-  description: messages to the array itself (check help file)
+    description: '[array define] send other messages that arrays understand like ''const'', ''resize'', etc. For reference, see 2.control.examples ''15.array'' and ''16.more.arrays''.'
 outlets:
   1st:
   - type: pointer
-  description: a pointer to the scalar containing the array at bangs
+    description: a pointer to the scalar containing the array.
-flags:
-- name: -k
-  description: saves/keeps the contents of the array with the patch
-- name: yrange <float, float>
-  description: set minimum and maximum plot range
-- name: -pix <float, float>
-  description: set x and y graph size
-methods:
-- type: send <symbol>
-  description: send pointer to a named receive object
 draft: false
+aliases:
+- array
 ---
-create, store, and/or edit an array
+"array define" maintains an array and can name it so that other objects can find it (and later should have some alternative, anonymous way to be found).